widzthedvloper/Transaction_Group/README.md

 # Transaction Group
 An app for grouping transactions by goals.
 A simple authentication form is used to create a user and log in.
 The app allows you to create a transaction, create a group and then add the transaction to multiple groups.
+Design idea by [Gregoire Vella on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding)

 ## Live Version
 [Transaction Group](https://tranquil-springs-52360.herokuapp.com/)